Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="route-alerts-to-another-team-in-icm-step-3"></a>
 ### Step 3

-The last step is to create routing rules to route different IcMs to different teams in IcM site.
+The last step is to create routing rules to route different IcMs to different teams at IcM site.
+Please reach out to [ICM support](mailto:icmsupport@microsoft.com) team to opt in the Export/Import feature to bulk update IcM routing rules.

 <a name="faq"></a>
 ## FAQ